sputnik190033/blog/README.md

 ---

 ## backend:
-- [x] put new blog into database
+- [x] how to put new blog into database?
-- [x] show each blog as blog cards
+- [x] how toshow each blog as blog cards?
-- [x] show specific blog when press read button from home page
+- [x] how to show specific blog when press read button from home page?
-- [x] show username at the top left corner of each page
+- [x] how to show username at the top left corner of each page?
-- [x] delete a blog
+- [x] how to delete a blog?
-- [x] show the right author of the blog
+- [x] how to show the right author of the blog?
 - [x] how to put the content of a blog into the editor?
 - [x] how to add word amount restriction to textarea in html?
+- [x] how to authenticate if the user can edit or delete the blog?
 - [ ] how to store images that have been uploaded?
 - [ ] how to put images into banners?